Critical embeddings: Main theorems

 Therefore in $W$, the family $\cC$ does not admit any subset of size $\kappa$ which has a choice function.
-So in particular, there is no measure on $\kappa$ for which $U$-$\AC_\kappa$ holds. \end{proof} \begin{remark} If we let $\lambda<\kappa$ be a regular cardinal and we replace ``finitary'' and the ``finite support'' by $\lambda$-support product, $\PP$ will remain $\kappa$-c.c., but now $\sF$ will be $\lambda$-complete, so by \cite{Karagila:DC} $W$ will satisfy $\DC_{<\lambda}$ as well. \end{remark}
+In particular, there is no measure on $\kappa$ for which $U$-$\AC_\kappa$ holds, and so by \autoref{thm:Spector} there are no ultrapower embeddings with critical point $\kappa$. \end{proof} \begin{remark} Suppose $\lambda<\kappa$ is regular and we replace ``finite support'' by $\lambda$-support, while restricting $\PP$ to the cardinals above $\lambda$.
+Then $\PP$ is $\lambda$-closed, $\sF$ will be $\lambda$-complete, so by \cite{Karagila:DC}, $W\models\DC_{<\lambda}$.
+This shows that $\AC_\omega$ is consistent with the negation of $U$-$\AC_\kappa$ (assuming the consistency of a measurable cardinal). \end{remark}